 Chapter 5: The vulnerability in MD5 became a lot less theoretical at the end of 2008 when David Molnar and colleagues demonstrated at the Chaos Communication Congress how to create a rogue CA that's accepted as genuine by both IE and Firefox and thus allows arbitrary middleperson attacks on SSL/TLS.
 And the problems with random number generators aren't limited to crypto toolkits: here is the story of how Microsoft screwed up royally with the software it wrote to give users a free choice of browser in response to a competition-law jugdement.

 Chapter 6: See Peter Swire's ID divide paper for an analysis of naming problems in the context of the US Real ID Act, and Andrew Adams' What's Yours is Mine and What's Mine's My Own for a discussion of complex principals such as joint accounts, agents, trustees and other issues of real-world shared control and delegation.
+A cunning fraud shows what can go wrong when you don't manage deduplication properly.
+And the issues of social justice around name changes by trans people and abuse survivors are discussed here.

 The UK government used to keep its rules for handling classified data classified.
 After a scandal in which Her Majesty's Revenue and Customs lost 25 million people's records, and it turned out that people who should have read and understood the Manual of Protective Security weren't allowed to, this changed: you can now download and read the HMG Security Policy Framework.
 There is also a leaked copy of the Defence Manual of Security which gives the full monty.

-An influential recent idea is Cynthia Dwork's differential privacy which provides a provable framework for active disclosure control; her paper also has a good survey of the field.
+An influential recent idea is Cynthia Dwork's differential privacy which provides a provable framework for active disclosure control; her book has a detailed exposition of the field.
 Paul Ohm's paper Broken Promises of Privacy: Responding to the Surprising Failure of Anonymization has put inference control centre-stage in the policy debate; things that we engineers have known for thirty years have suddenly been forcefully brought to the attention of lawyers (Paul is a well-known law professor).
 The consequences could be wide-ranging.
 For example, the UK Office of National Statistics has published a number of papers about how they plan to deal with statistical disclosure control.
 That this is a hard problem is also well illustrated by an amusing NSA error.

 Chapter 10: We have an award-winning paper showing a serious protocol failure in EMV.
 The protocol security issue I talked about in the book, namely SDA versus DDA, turns out not to matter much.
 With DDA, when the card is first inserted into the terminal, it sends a nonce NC to the terminal along with its certificates.
 The terminal sends a nonce NT plus (in some implementations) CVMR, the Card Verification Method Result (which if present can be compared to the CVR and used to detect our attack).
 The card then signs NC, NT and CVMR if present.
 The transaction then proceeds just as with SDA, with the PIN being sent to the card in the clear!
 We understand this is because hundreds of thousands of terminals would otherwise have had to be upgraded.
 There is also a command at startup, "get processing options", the answer to which specifies whether SDA or DDA is to be used; this may permit an attacker to force a transaction to fall back from DDA into SDA.
 All in all, it's unclear why the banks bother moving to DDA at all.
 It looks like a compromise between SDA and the more robust but more expensive CDA.
 Overall, though, EMV is over-complex with too many options, too many combinations of which are insecure.
 It badly needs an overhaul, and the line we're taking is that the US banking industry should not be allowed to roll out EMV until the bugs are fixed.